Medical Costs in Retirement

 - Try to estimate your future medical costs.
 Take a good look at your current general health and your family’s medical history.
 Any history of cancer?
 Heart disease?
 High blood pressure?
 Diabetes?
 Be as honest as you can about what your future health concerns might include, and try to put a dollar figure on them.

 - Consider long-term care insurance.
 Medicare won’t pay for long-term care if you ever need it, and the American Health Care Association estimates that 40 percent of Americans will need nursing home care at some point in their lives.
 Long-term care insurance is designed to prevent a medical disaster from becoming a financial disaster.
 If you think you might need it, you may want to explore the insurance options (but do so while you’re relatively young and healthy – you can’t get it unless you’re in good health, and premiums are based on the age at which you take out the insurance).

 - Review your current retirement savings.
 Take a look at your current retirement savings rate.
 In light of the information above, is your current savings level adequate?
 How much more should you be saving?
-A 2010 study by the Center for Retirement Research at Boston College found that, at age 65, a typical married couple can expect to spend $197,000 on health care for the rest of their lives—and that’s assuming good health.
-The sooner you increase your contribution rate, the closer you’ll be to improving your future retirement picture.
+A 65-year-old couple with median prescription drug expenses will need $227,000 to have a 75 percent chance of covering their Medicare premiums and other out-of-pocket medical costs throughout retirement.* The sooner you increase your contribution rate, the closer you’ll be to improving your future retirement picture.

 - Consider a separate savings account for health care.
 Some financial planners suggest that having a separate savings account dedicated to funding your future health care needs is a good way to put a focus on that aspect of retirement.
 Psychologically, it may also help to keep your Summer Beach House savings separate from your Hip Replacement savings.